vine77/nebula-workflow-examples/provision-gke-cluster/README.md

 - `gcp_project` identifies which GCP project to deploy under.

  ### Step 3 Notify with Slack
- Based on the successful deployment of the nodejs app, we notify in slack using the Nebula Slack step that provisioning has succeeded:
+ Based on the successful provisioning of the cluster, we notify in slack using the Nebula Slack step that provisioning has succeeded:
  ```
  - name: slack-notify
   image: gcr.io/nebula-tasks/nebula-slack-notification:57d9f2b